Shukkeien Garden 縮景園

 How to Get There

-Shukkeien is a 10-minute walk from Hiroshima Station and just five minutes from Jogakuin-Mae Station.
+Shukkeien is a 10-minute walk from Hiroshima Station, or a short walk from Hiroden Shukkeien-Mae Station.

-The garden is said to have been modeled on the iconic Lake Xihu in Hangzhou, China, so the centerpiece of Shukkeien is Lake Takuei-chi, which has 10 little islets, all immaculately kept and perfectly in balance with the lake surrounding them.
+The garden is said to have been modeled on the iconic Lake Xihu ("West Lake") in Hangzhou, China.
+Lake Takue-chi is at the center, with 14 islets floating on the water.

 In 1940, the Asano family gave the garden to Hiroshima Prefecture, and it was opened to the public.
 The garden served as a refuge for people injured in the atomic bombing of Hiroshima, although it was also damaged in the attack.